A Man Who Played a Pivotal Role in Solving the Mystery of Life

 Trogonoptera brookiana – Rajah Brooke’s Birdwing Butterfly (Borneo)

-Alfred Russel Wallace’s “The Malay Archipelago”, which is the most acknowledged of all the travel writings on the amazing regions of Malaysia and Indonesia, describes Wallace’s work and experiences in the most scientific yet fascinating manner.
+Alfred Russel Wallace’s “The Malay Archipelago”, which is the most acknowledged of all the travel writings on the amazing regions of Malay Archipelago (such as Malaysia, Indonesia, and others), describes Wallace’s work and experiences in the most scientific yet fascinating manner.
 This book stands at a very high position with respect to the scientific books of the nineteenth century.“The Malay Archipelago” can truly be regarded as a “Biological Marvel” as its scientific status is of “The Landmark Importance in Biology”.
 In this book, Wallace gave a spectacular account of the mysterious Birds of Paradise along with other indispensable information.

 Apart from Wallace’s contributions to the theory of Natural Selection, which solved the mystery of life, he also made many other significant contributions.
 These contributions covered fields as diverse as glaciology, anthropology, land reform, ethnography, astrobiology, and epidemiology.
 His pioneering work in the field of evolutionary biogeography, the study of how plants and animals are distributed, gave him the honor of being recognized as “The Father of Evolutionary Biogeography”.
 Alfred Russel Wallace’s dedicated explorations into the tropical regions are, even at this moment of time, of unmatchable worth.